VCVRack/library/README.md

 - **name**: Human-readable display name for your plugin.
 Defaults to the slug if omitted.
 May change on a whim.
 - **author**: Your name, company, alias, or GitHub username, whichever you prefer
 - **version**\*: Your plugin's version, using the guidelines at https://github.com/VCVRack/Rack/issues/266.
 Do not include the "v" prefix.
-- **license**: Abbreviation of the license(s) of your plugin.
+- **license**: The license type of your plugin.
 Use "proprietary" if all rights are reserved.
-See [SPDX license list](https://spdx.org/licenses/) for abbreviations.
+If your license is in the [SPDX license list](https://spdx.org/licenses/), use its abbreviation in the "Identifier" column.
 - **homepage**: URL of the landing page of your plugin.
 Omit if redundant with the source URL.
 - **donation**: URL of your donation page.
 Use this to provide a URL to users who wish to donate.
 - **manual**: URL of the manual of your plugin.
 HTML, PDF, or GitHub readme/wiki are fine.